linsalrob/atavide_lite/docs/methods.md

 out for each sample independently using megahit, avoiding the memory constraints associated with cross-assemblies.
 Contigs from all samples are concatenated and binned using `vamb`, which employs a variational autoencoder for clustering based on tetranucleotide frequencies and abundance profiles.
 Read mapping for abundance estimation is performed using `minimap2`.
 To validate MAG quality, we apply `checkm`, assessing completeness and contamination for bins derived from both unsplit and split clusters.

-For stratified analyses (e.g. ecological or host-based subsets), we support grouped VAMB binning using a user-defined TSV mapping of samples to groups, followed by independent execution of the concatenation, mapping, and binning steps per group.
+_Common user modifications._ For stratified analyses (e.g. ecological or host-based subsets), we support grouped VAMB binning using a user-defined
+TSV mapping of samples to groups, followed by independent execution of the concatenation, mapping, and binning steps per group.